 Apart from having a general outline of your target audience, it’s also worth noting that you won’t send the same email to all of them.

-No, if you want to generate responses, your message needs to be highly personalized and relevant to the people who receive them.
+If you want to generate responses, your message needs to be highly personalized and relevant to the people who receive them.

 In other words, you have to additionally split your list into different segments and tailor your outreach accordingly.